KingofPythonn/RPS2094/README.md

 5. **Result Display**: Display the game result based on actions selected by both players.

 Please note that for Phase 2, there is no predefined design.
 Focus on functionality and user experience.

-## Getting Started

-To get started with the project, follow these steps:

-1. Clone the repository to your local machine.
-2. Open the project directory in your preferred code editor.
-3. Start implementing the game according to the provided guidelines.
-4. Test your implementation thoroughly to ensure it functions correctly.

-## Good Luck!

-Best of luck with your Rock Paper Scissors game development!
-If you have any questions or need assistance, feel free to reach out.